Skip to main content

 These specialised ADR bodies and the general ADR body belong to a Bulgarian consumer protection authority: the Commission for Consumer Protection.

-In addition, a private ADR body covers traders from many different sectors: the Centre for Alternative Dispute Resolution.
+In addition, a private ADR body covers traders from many different sectors: the Centre for Alternative Dispute Resolution (НАИС ПРО).
 The National Association for Out-of-Court Settlements runs this body.
 Traders must be affiliated with it.
+So far, only Bulgarian traders and consumers can register on the NAIS online platform.
+The platform is currently being translated into English.
+Once this has been finalised, non-Bulgarian consumers will also be able to submit their complaints via the platform.

 Outcome: ADR bodies propose solutions that only become binding on consumers and traders if both parties accept them.